chiedo/leadership/README.md

 - Finding Product/Market Fit by Reforge
 - The Lean Startup by Eric Ries
+- User Insights for Product Decisions by Reforge
 - The Customer driven playbook by Travis Lowdermilk
 - A Pattern Language by Christopher Alexander
 - Monetizing Innovation by Georg Tacke Madhavan Ramanujam

 ### Business